 What should I do if I experience symptoms of altitude sickness?

 If you feel dizzy or get a headache, slow down and rest immediately.
-Drink plenty of water and avoid alcohol, and don’t push yourself too hard until you feel better.
-If symptoms get worse, it’s best to descend and get help right away.
+Drink plenty of water and avoid alcohol, and don't push yourself too hard until you feel better.
+If symptoms worsen, it's best to descend and seek help right away.

 How long does it take to complete the Annapurna Base Camp trek comfortably?